EilidhClemie/MCA-2023/Week10.md

 <img width="303" alt="image" src="https://github.com/EilidhClemie/MCA-2023/assets/145780245/7cdff183-767f-461f-bbf2-7579167a6b41">

-Here is the Musescore of the Transcription of *Let It Be*:
+For this next task, I utilised the edited section of my Musescore file of The Beatles' *Let It Be*.
+Below is an image of the Musescore visualisation of the Transcription of *Let It Be*:
 ![Transcription-IMG](https://github.com/EilidhClemie/MCA-2023/assets/145780245/33f02303-1048-4659-abcd-dd0113626bde)

 Here is my original for comparison:
 ![Fully Edited - Let It - W10](https://github.com/EilidhClemie/MCA-2023/assets/145780245/24efba5a-8d1b-4027-9295-c6fe1f295a29)

+When comparing the polyphonic transcription and the original notation, it is clear that there are a lot of weaknesses.
+Firstly, the detected tempo, distribution of the measures, and the time signature are incorrect.
+Sonically, the elements of the piece melody are recognisable, as well as some of the notes.
+However, visually, the piece has been transcribed to something drastically overcomplicated and musically incorrect, losing the any great clarity of the original piece.